What Makes EHAC Accreditation Valuable to Your Students and Your Environmental Health Degree Program - Jobs, Jobs, Jobs!

-Strengths of Degrees from EHAC accredited institutions
+Strengths of Graduates from EHAC accredited institutions:

 EHAC accredited environmental health degrees are deemed the industry standard by environmental health leaders.
 This report, Career Resource Guide for Uniformed Services Environmental Health Practitioners, published by the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, provides valuable information on the rigor, quality and value of EHAC accreditation.

 Value of a Graduate from an EHAC Accredited Degree Program to Employers (from pg.
 21 of the DHHS report):